Functional connectivity ensemble method to enhance BCI performance (FUCONE): Discussion

 A first limitation is related with the requirements made for estimating covariance or FC features.
 The estimators need to provide symmetric and positive definite matrices in order to apply the Riemannian framework.
 We ensured this critical point by projecting onto the manifold the matrices that were ill-conditionned, \emph{i.e.}, with eigenvalues closed to zero~\cite{chevallier_riemannian_2018}.
 This is a common problem for covariance estimators when a Common Average Reference (CAR) is applied or when using a combination of working electrodes to estimate the signal of a disconnected electrode.
 We did not use any electrode re-referencing or missing signal completion in this work, and this was sufficient to ensure that our approach was working properly.
 For low quality EEG acquisition with missing data, it is still possible to rely on robust estimation to obtain accurate results~\cite{yger_geodesically-convex_2020}.

 Secondly, we still observed an inter-subject variability in terms of classification performance.
 Several elements can explain it.
 In an effort to test our approach in conditions closest to real-life scenarios, we applied the \fucone{} method on datasets that presented a strong diversity in terms of MI tasks and of number of channels considered without preprocessing.
 The inter-subject variability can reflect a variety in the possible ways to detect neurophysiological properties underlying the MI performance.
 We led our analysis by considering both covariance and FC features.
-However, further analysis, possibly in the source space, could be of interest to provide a more accurate description of the neural mechanisms underlying the control of a BCI~\cite{corsi_functional_2020}.
+However, further analysis, possibly in the source space, could be of interest to provide a more accurate description of the neural mechanisms~\cite{barzegaran_functional_2017}, notably those underlying the control of a BCI~\cite{corsi_functional_2020}.
+Our \fucone{} approach being new, the aim of this study was to assess to which extent our approach could be robust enough towards a variability in terms of datasets, i.e. in terms of experimental setup.
+A further study will consist of exploring new ways to compute functional connectivity estimators.
+We plan in a next future to apply our approach in the source space, on a dedicated dataset.

 This inter-subject variability is strongly linked to the BCI inefficiency phenomenon that is a multifaceted problem that cannot be only addressed by improving our way to discriminate the subjects' mental state.
 Indeed, machine-centered and user-centered approaches, relying on the subjects' similarities~\cite{khazem_minimizing_2021} or on the subjects' cognitive profile~\cite{jeunet_predicting_2015} for example, should be considered together to improve BCI systems~\cite{thompson_critiquing_2018}.

 Lastly, the \fucone{} approach has only been tested offline.
 To propose a reliable alternative to current classification pipelines, an online implementation is required.
 Before considering testing it online, we wanted first to ensure that the \fucone{} method was replicable.
 Nevertheless, we led a feasibility study and we observed that our approach may engender a delay caused by the processing time.
 Such a delay strongly depends on the time window of interest used to extract the FC features.
 In this work, we chose to work with epochs of 1s.
 This led to a processing time in the order of 100 ms, that is compatible for an online implementation.
 By working with overlapping epochs, we can reduce the time delay in order to refresh the feedback more often and ensure the subject's sense of agency following a similar approach to~\cite{kalunga_online_2016}.